đ Overview

 - New media case study: Google

-- New media topic: AI + ML (Artificial Intelligence + Machine Learning)
+- New media concept: AI + ML (Artificial Intelligence + Machine Learning)

 Group III: